 2018 Medical Marijuana Program by the Numbers

 So far the state of Oklahoma has done a wonderful job with the distribution of both medical marijuana business licenses, patient cards issued, and caregivers able to operate in the state.
 Since deploying the medical marijuana program in Oklahoma, the state has seen a boom from excited medical marijuana patients and business owners alike.
 With this, the state has issued over 27,000 licenses out of the total of 34,000 pending applications.
 All of which has materialized in the last six months since medical marijuana was legalized by popular vote in Oklahoma.
-The state of Oklahoma’s exciting numbers show how quickly the Oklahoma medical marijuana program is moving along just over six months after it was voted into law.
+The state of Oklahoma’s exciting numbers shows how quickly the Oklahoma medical marijuana program is moving along just over six months after it was voted into law.
 The state has further broken these license application numbers down which include 2,720 business licenses, over 24,000 patients, and just over 150 caregivers.
-These exciting numbers show proof the state’s roll out of medical marijuana is moving along at lightning speed, a great sign for any medical marijuana patient in the Sooner state.
+These exciting numbers show proof the state’s rollout of medical marijuana is moving along at lightning speed, a great sign for any medical marijuana patient in the Sooner state.

 To apply for a medical marijuana card please visit http://omma.ok.gov/ for more information.

 Also, remember we with The Peak Dispensary are always happy to help where we can.
 Until next time, cheers!